Thai police: Canada, Australia willing to accept Saudi woman

-BANGKOK (AP) — Police in Thailand say several countries including Canada and Australia are in talks with the U.N. refugee agency to accept a Saudi asylum seeker who fled alleged abuse from her family.
+BANGKOK (AP) — Several countries including Canada and Australia are in talks with the U.N. refugee agency to accept a Saudi asylum seeker who fled alleged abuse from her family, Thai police said Friday.

-Thailand’s immigration police chief said Friday that U.N. was accelerating the case, though he gave no indication of when the process would be complete.
+Thailand’s immigration police chief, Surachate Hakparn, told reporters the U.N. was accelerating the case, though he gave no indication of when the process would be complete.

-Rahaf Mohammed Alqunun was stopped at a Bangkok airport on Saturday and said her passport was seized.
-While barricading herself in an airport hotel room, the 18-year-old launched a social media campaign that drew global attention to her case.
+Rahaf Mohammed Alqunun was stopped at a Bangkok airport on Saturday by Thai immigration police who denied her entry and seized her passport.
+While barricading herself in an airport hotel room, the 18-year-old launched a social media campaign that drew global attention to her case and enough public and diplomatic support to convince Thai officials to admit her temporarily under the protection of U.N. officials.

 The U.N.
 High Commissioner for Refugees eventually granted her refugee status on Wednesday.